 Cupertino is unique when it comes to the monthly Mayor's meeting, in which representatives from each commissions meet with the Mayor to discuss updates.
 No other cities hold a monthly Mayor's meeting with commissioners.
 Instead, commissioners in other cities provide updates to Council by other means.
-For example, Menlo Park requires commissions to provide a quarterly report to Council.
-Mountain View has an annual meeting for commission updates which includes the chair of each commission.
+For example, Menlo Park requires commission updates which includes the chair of each commission.
+Sunnyvale has an annual meeting for commission updates which includes the chair of each commission.
 Sunnyvale has an annual meeting with the Mayor, Vice-Mayor, and all commission chairs and vice-chairs to confirm that they are following policies regarding organization and structure.
 The City of Santa Clara has a joint meeting with their full Council and a different board or commission each month to provide updates and information on upcoming events.